The Importance of Physical Fitness for Teens

 By getting physically active now, teens can prevent these negative side effects from coming to fruition.
 Learning how to be healthy and prioritize physical activity now will serve them well in their adulthood.

-Play is an intrinsic part of a child’s development.
-Play brings with it physical, mental and social benefits, such as preventing obesity, reducing stress, boosting self-esteem and establishing friendships.
+Physical activity benefits children and adolescents by increasing fitness, boosting self-esteem and establishing friendships.
+It also helps to prevent or reduce the risk of stress, obesity, and a host of other conditions that can negatively affect a child’s health.
 Free play, especially outdoor play, helps kids develop their problem-solving skills and can help improve symptoms of conditions like ADHD.
 Physical play impacts development throughout the various stages of a child’s life.

 Ages 2 to 5